Racial hoax: Concept

 An alternative type of hoax occurs when a member of a disadvantaged group pretends to be a victim of a hate crime often in order to inflame societal racial tensions, gain social capital through legitimizing grievance and gaining victim status or to distract attention from their own misconduct in another activity.

 In the United States there has been little legislative response to racial hoaxes.
 Russel-Brown wrote that (at the time of the book written) only New Jersey considered new laws to criminalize racial hoaxes.

 Cases

+Abraham Surasky

+Jewish peddler Abraham Surasky was killed in an anti-Semitic attack by two white Christian men in 1903.
+The perpetrators invented a story accusing Surasky of sexually assaulting a white woman in order to justify their crime.

 Scottsboro Boys

 In 1931, two white women falsely accused nine African-American teenagers of raping them on a train in Alabama.
 All but one were convicted and sentenced to death by all-white juries.

+Lois Thompson

+On March 27, 1935, 19-year-old Lois Thompson, who was white, shot a Chinese-American man named Daniel Shaw in Tahlequah, Oklahoma, accusing him of being responsible for a month-long extortion campaign against her.
+It was soon established that Thompson and her sister had concocted the extortion plot themselves as a ploy for attention and had attempted to frame Shaw for the crimes by exploiting racial stereotypes.
+Thompson was convicted of attempted murder and spent thirty days in jail.

+Murder of Florence Castle

+A white woman named Florence Thompson Castle was murdered in her sleep in a hotel room in Chicago in June 1936.
+The killer wrote the words "Black Legion Game" on the wall, referencing a white supremacist terror group known as the Black Legion.
+The killer was later revealed to be a black man, Robert Nixon, who had written the message on the wall in an attempt to implicate white supremacist groups in the crime.

 Emmett Till

 Emmett Till was a 14-year-old African-American who was accused of "offending" a white woman in Money, Mississippi, in 1955.
 He was abducted and lynched several days later.
 In 2017, author Timothy Tyson released details of a 2008 interview with Carolyn Bryant.
 He claimed that during the interview she had disclosed that she had fabricated parts of her testimony at the trial of his accused killers.
 Tyson said that during the interview, Bryant retracted her testimony that Till had grabbed her around her waist and uttered obscenities, saying "that part's not true".
-However, the 'recanting' claim made by Tyson was not on his tape-recording of the interview.
+However, the "recanting" claim made by Tyson was not on his tape-recording of the interview.
 "It is true that that part is not on tape because I was setting up the tape recorder" Tyson said.
 Donham's daughter-in-law, Marsha Bryant, who was present for the two interviews, said her mother-in-law "never recanted."
 The support Tyson provided to back up his claim was a handwritten note that he said had been made at the time.